 - You would generally start on a salary in the region of £18,000 to £24,000.

-- With experience it is possible to progress to account manager or senior account manager level where salaries can range from £25,000 to £38,000 depending on the exact level of experience.
+- With experience it is possible to progress to account manager or senior account manager level, where salaries can range from £25,000 to £38,000 depending on your level of experience.

-- Salaries for account directors/senior account directors are around £40,000 to £75,000 plus.
+- Salaries for account directors/senior account directors are around £40,000 to £75,000+.
 The higher end of this scale is likely to be for the most senior positions with large agencies.